How to Create a Vision Statement in 7 Easy Steps

 Where do you see your work area, the company, or yourself in the next five years?
 How about the next ten years?
 The answers to these questions are very important in creating a vision statement.

 Your statement will be a guide to help you achieve your goals and keep you and your team on track to reach them.
-Write down a few goals or your view of where you see yourself, your team, and your company in the future.
+Brainstorm a few goals or your view of where you see yourself, your team, and your company in the future.
 Write down as many details as you can think of.
 The more details you think of, the better.

 Step 2: Know the values of the company or organization.